I’m not a car guy.

 Auto Insurance Premiums

-High auto insurance premiums are associated with shiny, expensive, new cars.
+High car insurance premiums charged by auto insurance agencies are associated with shiny, expensive, new cars.

 Because they are expensive to repair/replace for starters.

 Also, because they are highly sought after by thieves due to the high cost of the individual parts.